-Our Monthly Monday workshops will be help on the last Monday of every month.
-If you can't join the live event make sure to check out our YouTube channel where all our lessons are available to you anytime!
+Our Monthly Monday workshops will be held on the last Monday of every month.
+If you can't join the live event make sure to check out our YouTube channel where we have a wide variety of lessons available to you anytime!

 May 31, 2021

 Invasive species can cause some pretty serious damage to our local ecosystems.
 Yes, even an invasive plant can be dangerous!
 Join us this month to learn about some of the lower mainlands most common invasive plants, what problems they cause, how to properly remove them and some eco-friendly plant alternatives.

 April 26, 2021

 Now that spring has sprung, this month’s workshop is all about bees!
 We’ll teach you about BC’s native bees, why they need your help, and what you can do to lend a hand.
 One thing you can do is provide a bee house for them, which we will teach you how to make yourself during our workshop out of affordable and repurposed materials!